datacarpentry/OpenRefine-ecology-lesson/_episodes/04-scripts.md

 - "Apply saved JSON code to an analysis."
 keypoints:
 - "All changes are being tracked in OpenRefine, and this information can be used for scripts for future analyses or reproducing an analysis."
+- "Scripts can (and should) be published together with the dataset as part of the digital appendix of the research output."
 ---

 # Lesson